College-of-DuPage-Lunabotics/lunabot_ros/README.md

 There are two `robot_mode` options for simulating the robot: **manual** and **autonomous**.

 ##### Manual Mode
-This launches a teleop node for controlling the Gazebo robot with either a keyboard or Xbox controller along with Navigation2 and RTAB-Map, but does not launch the `localization_server` or `navigation_client`.
-In this mode, you can drive the robot around, map the arena, and play around with setting Nav2 goals in RViz2.
+This launches a teleop node for controlling the Gazebo robot with either a keyboard or Xbox controller along with Nav2 and RTAB-Map, but does not launch the `localization_server` or `navigation_client`.
+In this mode, you can drive the robot around, map the arena, and play around with setting Nav2 goals in RViz2/Foxglove Studio.

 ##### Autonomous Mode
 This launches `localization_server` and `navigation_client` and will not allow the user to teleop the robot.
-Instead, it will follow the commands in the server and client and perform a one-cycle autonomy sequence.
+Instead, it will follow the commands from the localization server and navigation client to perform a one-cycle autonomy sequence.

 #### 1. Navigate to workspace and source setup